5 Ways Business Hosted Desktop Can Improve Operations

 If you’re reading this, there’s a good chance that you work for (or run) a business that’s looking to switch to the cloud.
 You’ve looked at cloud hosting and Hosted Desktop, as well as other methods of desktop virtualisation; such as Virtual Desktop Infrastructure and Desktop-as-a-Service.
-At Synextra, we really think that business Hosted Desktop solutions are the future.
+At Synextra, we really think that business Hosted Desktop solutions (also called virtual hosted desktop solutions) are the future.
 They combine the speed and control of VDI, with the flexibility and low-cost of DaaS.
 Today, we’ll talk about 5 key ways Hosted Desktop can improve your business operations.

 What is Hosted Desktop?